-These services, current as of 20 October 2020, are subject to the changing conditions and restrictions of the pandemic.
+The provision of services, current as of 7 December 2020, is subject to the changing conditions and restrictions of the pandemic.
 We continue to communicate with and keep our clients up to date.

 If you have questions or concerns regarding services please contact Sonja in the Community Wellbeing Team on 8372 8884.

 Please go to the 'Our Services' page for information on all of City of Mitcham's services.

 Do You Have a Concern?

 Community Wellbeing does our best to provide quality services to our residents, but issues can occur.
 Making a complaint or giving us your feedback is not ‘being difficult.'
 Complaints are important as they help us improve the quality of services we provide to you or the person you are advocating for.

 If you feel comfortable, we encourage you to raise any concern with our staff first as this is often the best way to quickly resolve an issue.
 We have a complaints system in place and staff who are dedicated to resolving issues with respect and care.

 If this doesn’t work or you don’t feel comfortable, the Aged Care Quality and Safety Commission can support you to resolve your complaint.
 They provide a free service for anyone to raise a concern about the quality of care or services provided to people receiving Australian Government funded aged care.
 Visit the Aged Care Quality and Safety Commission to learn more about how to lodge a complaint or give feedback about a service.